-Pleural mesothelioma is the most common type of malignant mesothelioma.
-Around two thirds of those diagnosed have the pleural mesothelioma type.
-This form of mesothelioma affects cells in the pleura, the name given to the lining of the lungs and chest cavity.
+“What is pleural mesothelioma?” and “What are the symptoms?” are natural questions for someone to ask when they are diagnosed with pleural mesothelioma.
+The answer to the first question is that it is the most common type of malignant mesothelioma.
+Around two-thirds of those diagnosed with the disease have pleural mesothelioma.
+This form of mesothelioma affects cells in the pleura, which is the name given to the lining of the lungs and chest cavity.
 The pleura has two layers: the parietal layer (an outer layer that lines the chest cavity and diaphragm) and the visceral layer (an inner layer that lines the lungs).

+Following a pleural mesothelioma diagnosis, there are other questions and concerns that you will naturally want answers to.
+Likely, you’ll question how you got cancer of the pleura in the first place.
 People who are exposed to asbestos breathe in tiny asbestos fibers that enter the pleura of the lungs.
 Once in the lungs, these asbestos fibers then cause changes in pleural cells that cause them to become cancerous.
+Years of asbestos exposure at the workplace or even at home can cause pleural malignant mesothelioma.

 Symptoms of Pleural Mesothelioma